 After all that hype, this may sound odd, but I don’t want to make too much of a big deal out of Adaptive Fault Detection.
 That’s because current monitoring systems have much more fundamental shortcomings than their use of thresholds.
 Even if the thresholds-beget-false-alarms problem were solved, monitoring systems like Nagios fall far short of what’s really needed.
 We’re aiming our sights a lot higher than just fixing false alarms.

-Sign up for our beta waiting list, and we'll let you know when you can kick the tires and see for yourself.
+Sign up for a free trial, and you can kick the tires and see for yourself.

 In the meantime, we’ll write about some of other areas where we’re working to turn #monitoringsucks into #monitoringlove.